indiqusdocs/yntraa/docs/Administration/ResellerManagement/CreatingandUpdatingResellers.md

 [This feature requires the reseller module to be enabled.](/docs/GettingStarted/AdvancedConfigurations/EnablingResellerModule)
 :::

 Resellers can be created by navigating to the **Resellers** section on the main navigation panel.
-Apiculus lets admins create custom reseller codes for each reseller, which can be used during subscriber account creation.
+Yntraa lets admins create custom reseller codes for each reseller, which can be used during subscriber account creation.

 ![Creating and Updating Resellers](img/reseller1.png)

 Admins can define a **Commission Percentage** while creating a reseller.
 This information can be used at the time of managing billing between the service provider and the reseller.

 :::note
-Reseller billing is not handled on the Apiculus platform as all invoices are generated on the system and sent directly to the end customers.
+Reseller billing is not handled on the Yntraa cloud platform as all invoices are generated on the system and sent directly to the end customers.
 :::

 ## Updating a Reseller